 I also discourage you from eating at the tourist restaurants where the food is overpriced and very mediocre.
 Some guides take tourists to these because they get free meals and/or commissions.

-If you’ve only just arrived in Cambodia and you’re stomach is still adjusting, or you’re only here for a few days and are worried about eating street food, you may want to take your own picnic lunch and snacks.
+If you’ve only just arrived in Cambodia and your stomach is still adjusting, or you’re only here for a few days and are worried about eating street food, you may want to take your own picnic lunch and snacks.
 You can buy bread and nibbles at Angkor Market on Sivutha Boulevard and fresh and dried fruit and nuts at Old Market (Psar Chas) in the colonial centre of Siem Reap.
 See our guide to Siem Reap markets and Price Check Siem Reap post for info on supermarkets.

 There are shady spots to picnic by the moat overlooking Angkor Wat and Sras Srang.
 Just watch out for the cheeky monkeys at the southern end of the Angkor Wat moat where the locals like to go and drink beers and picnic in the afternoon.